wp-plugins/zedity/readme.txt

 **Advantages:**

 *   design freedom: with Zedity you can implement any creative design you have in mind.
-You can place any media (images, videos, docs, audios, etc.) wherever you want: you won't experience that frustrating feeling of not being able to place object where you'd like them to be.
+You can place any media (images, videos, docs, audios, etc.) exactly where you want with drag and drop!

 *   save time: creating content with Zedity is easy and intuitive: just drag and drop media boxes, with no more need to struggle with the HTML/CSS code!

 *   professional results: Zedity has been designed to be very easy but, at the same time, very flexible and powerful to enable anyone to achieve professional results.

-*   no external plugins: Zedity generates HTML5 content with no need for external plugins, i.e. no Flash.
-That means that your content can be seen correctly on any device running a modern browser.
+*   cross-browser: Zedity generates HTML5 code that runs on any modern browser (IE9+, Chrome, Firefox, Safari, etc.), with no need for external plugins, i.e. no Flash, etc.

 **Social page and web site:**